Ruach/ruach.github.io/_posts/2020-06-05-gem5-memaccess.markdown

  692     }
  693 }
 ```

 ### decode
 Processor can decode the memory blocks as instruction
 after the memory has been fetched from the cache or memory.
 Because timing simple CPU assume memory access takes more than single cycle,
-it wants to be notified
-when the requested memory block has been brought to the processor.
+it needs to be notified when the requested memory block has been brought to the processor.

 ```cpp
  874 void